Back to Rare Guns.

 - Battlestar Galactica.
 Tom Zarek's men are seen carrying these on Kobol (though, as above, it's portrayed as some kind of grenade launcher), and later the marines during the rescue on Caprica.

 - As with the Glock and MAC, the name "Street Sweeper" found its way into plenty of nineties gangsta rap lyrics.

-- Available in Modern Warfare 2 as the Striker, where it fires extremely fast and has one of the highest capacities for its class (12 unmodified, 18 with Extended Mags), though hampered by fewer pellets per blast, poor spread, and that high capacity giving it an excruciatingly-long reload time; for some reason, it's the standard OPFOR shotgun in singleplayer.
+- Available in Call of Duty: Modern Warfare 2 as the Striker, where it fires extremely fast and has one of the highest capacities for its class (12 unmodified, 18 with Extended Mags), though hampered by fewer pellets per blast, poor spread, and that high capacity giving it an excruciatingly-long reload time; for some reason, it's the standard OPFOR shotgun in singleplayer.